 - Weather: The cold weather and snow might be a challenge if you're planning to relocate to Rochester, NY during January and February.
 August, July and June are the most pleasant months in Rochester.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Rochester.
-Get started here.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Rochester Start the process here.

 Where to live in Rochester